lgbt-foundation/whitepaper/whitepaper.md

 This whitepaper has not been reviewed by any regulatory authority in any jurisdiction.

-eferences in this whitepaper to specific companies, networks and/or potential use cases are for illustrative purposes only.
+References in this whitepaper to specific companies, networks and/or potential use cases are for illustrative purposes only.
 Other than Hornet Networks Limited (“Hornet”), the use of any company and/or platform names and trademarks does not imply any affiliation with, or endorsement by, any of those parties.
 The Foundation is a wholly owned subsidiary of Hornet, but operated distinctly.

 All references to ‘dollars’ or ‘$’ are references to United States dollars unless otherwise stated.